Sanctuary Congregation Project

-Consider fund-raising: The Sanctuary Committee may have a fund-raising event to pay for the cost of retrofitting the windows of the Green Room so that the room meets fire code requirement of having two exits from any living space.
+Consider fund-raising: The Sanctuary Committee will have a fund-raising event to pay for the cost of retrofitting the windows of the Green Room so that the room meets fire code requirement of having two exits from any living space.

 Set up a network with local groups to respond when we accept someone for sanctuary: Hosting a sanctuary guest will require hundreds of volunteer hours and some expertise that may not exist within the UUCS community.
-Status:Rev. Rick and the Sanctuary committee are working with other faith groups and immigrant rights groups to form a network of support, an umbrella organization that will offer support to undocumented immigrants and their families who face possible deportation.
+Status:Rev. Rick and the Sanctuary Team are working with other faith groups and immigrant rights groups to form a network of support, an umbrella organization that will offer support to undocumented immigrants and their families who face possible deportation.

-Create a list of volunteer tasks and get volunteer commitments: From the local network and from UUCS, the Sanctuary committee will make a list of volunteer tasks and get commitments from volunteers.
-Status: So far, the Sanctuary committee has identified the following volunteer tasks: 2 chaperones to stay with the person 24 hours/every day, folks to donate food (the church kitchen may not be used to prepare food) and living supplies, folks to do laundry.
+Create a list of volunteer tasks and get volunteer commitments: From the local network and from UUCS, the Sanctuary Team will make a list of volunteer tasks and get commitments from volunteers.
+Status: So far, the Sanctuary Team has identified the following volunteer tasks: 2 chaperones to stay with the person 24 hours/every day, folks to donate food (the church kitchen may not be used to prepare food) and living supplies, folks to do laundry.

 Define a covenant for guest behavior: The sanctuary guest must understand and agree to UUCS’ terms for living in our church.
 The covenant will outline the daily living needs and expected behavior of the person in sanctuary.
 It will also list expectations related to resolving the guest’s immigration/legal status and his/her behavior while in sanctuary.

 Define a plan for external communications: Providing sanctuary requires that UUCS be open about the identity of the guest.
 The media coverage may be intense.
-The Sanctuary Committee must have a plan in place for controlled contact with the media to ensure that sanctuary is visible to the community and seen as an open and transparent process, not one of harboring or concealing.
+The Sanctuary Team must have a plan in place for controlled contact with the media to ensure that sanctuary is visible to the community and seen as an open and transparent process, not one of harboring or concealing.
 The plan must include a list of people that the media can contact, and ensures that everyone in our congregation refers all media requests to the designated people.